Using arrays

 4. Saving arrays

 By default, all changes made to an array are reset right after execution.
-However, you may want to use arrays to store some valuable data, that has to keep track of all changes among the executions.
+However, you may want to use arrays to store some data across executions/commands, that has to keep track of all changes among the executions.

 // Initiate a variable with empty array